-Students don’t regularly flock to probability and statistics, but Eileen Lee says she found the subject instantly appealing.
+Lee was one of those rare students who found probability and statistics instantly appealing.
 Though initially convinced she would pursue chemical engineering, she watched her friends take courses in that major and knew the topics were not as interesting as she had hoped.

 “I think that is when I realized it would be better for me to be an ORFE